-To ensure that we provide our customers with a broad suite of equipment solutions, we also sell new equipment which also helps drive sales of parts and supplies.
-The types of new equipment that we sell vary by location and include a variety of pro-contractor tools and supplies, including tools (including power tools), small equipment (such as work lighting, generators, pumps, compaction equipment and power trowels), safety supplies and expendables.
+We sell a variety of pro-contractor tools and supplies to our customers, including tools (including power tools), small equipment (such as work lighting, generators, pumps, compaction equipment and power trowels), safety supplies and expendables.

 Service and Support

 We provide repair, maintenance and equipment management services to certain of our customers across a number of industries, but particularly in the industrial sector, including through the sale of parts to customers for use with their equipment.
 We provide maintenance capabilities for our rental equipment that are available on-site at the customer's location or within our operations at the customer's direction.
 We further provide support functions through our dedicated in-plant operations, tool trailers and plant management systems, particularly for industrial customers and those customers who request such services.
 These support functions include a variety of performance measurement tools that allow our customers to consider key performance indicators in their operations, which we believe enables our customers to reduce their cost and improve overall equipment utilization.